drug007/nanogui/README.md

 There is difference with origin.
 For example:
 - instead of const references passing by value is used
 - as a color and vector implementation gfm.math is used (in origin eigen used as a vector implementation and own implementation of color type)
-- no locking on glfw, instead two backends are available - arsd.simpledisplay (no external dependencies) and SDL2 (depends on SDL2 library obviously)
+- no locking on glfw, instead two backends are available - arsd.simpledisplay (no external dependencies) and SDL2 (depends on SDL2 library obviously), SDL backend is more developed than arsd one (due to lack of time).
+Other backend like glfw, sfml etc can be easily added, nanogui is agnostic to underlying layer.

 ## Cloning source